Final report for LNE20-402

 All experiments will be conducted at the UMass Crop and Animal Research and Education Farm in South Deerfield, MA, in an existing 30x96’ Rimol high tunnel.
 Soil will be prepared and fertilizers added based on soil test results in late-September and treatments will be planted in October.
 Spinach will be irrigated and side-dressed as needed according to soil moisture probes checked weekly and pre-sidedress nitrate tests taken monthly.

-1. Variety trials, winter 2020-21 and 2021-22: In fall 2020, a spinach variety trial was set up to test this hypothesis at the UMass Crop & Livestock Research & Education Farm in South Deerfield, MA.
+1. Variety trials, winter 2020-21: In fall 2020, a spinach variety trial was set up to test this hypothesis at the UMass Crop & Livestock Research & Education Farm in South Deerfield, MA.
 This trial was managed by G. Higgins of UMass.
-We did not undertake a full variety trial for winter 2021-22 but instead incorporated the evaluation of 2 spinach varieties into the winter 2021-22 germination/stand trial.

 - Treatments: 18 spinach varieties were chosen for evaluation, taking into consideration recommendations by seed production and distribution company representatives.
 Varieties were chosen for their downy mildew resistance and for their growth speed under winter tunnel conditions.